-Just a few miles away is Highland – home to James Madison, our fifth president.
+Just a few miles away is Highland – home to James Monroe, our fifth president.
 It is a humble farm far different from the plantation of Jefferson.
 It is good to see both homes to get a feel for the difference in the upbringing of the early Presidents.

 While in the area be sure to drop by Michie Tavern just a short distance from Monticello.
 There is a restored tavern, metal shop and general store for you to explore among other things.

 Then it’s off to Montpelier – the home of James and Dolly Madison, our fourth president.
 Learn about the writing of the Constitution and Madison’s efforts to get it agreed.
 Here there are active archeological digs happening that are sometimes open to the public.